Student work showcase June 9th, 2026

 Student Work:

-• Manchester and Essex 1st grade: Dynamic, interactive models of tidelines
+• Manchester and Essex 1st grade: Tideline models

-• Manchester and Essex 3rd grade: Field guides to life cycles of pond animals
+• Manchester 3rd grade: Guide to the life cycles of local pond animals

 Activities and Demonstrations